 - Facing the Fig Tree: Representations of Contemporary Intimacy Culture in Master of None.
 Beatriz Oria.

 - Open (to) Marriage: Saving Sanctioned Coupling through Consensual Nonmonogamy Narratives.
 Maria San Filippo.

-- Aliens, Mermaids and Cartoons: Generic Hybridity in Contemporary Korean Dramas.
+- Aliens, Mermaids and Cartoons: Neoliberal Gender Politics in Twenty-First-Century South Korean Dramas.
 Ji-yoon An.

 - Romantic, Transnational and Messy: Intimate Spaces/Cosmopolitan Spaces in Already Tomorrow in Hong Kong.
 Celestino Deleyto.

 - Mixed Feelings: (Inter)Raced Romance and the Post-Millennial Romantic Comedy.
 Jacqueline Ballantine.